SlackBuffer/blockchain-web/Go/TGPL.md

     - any of the 3 parts can be omitted
     - the optional initialization **statement** is executed before the loop starts
+- `map`
+    - holds a set of **`key/value`** pairs
+        - the key may be of any type whose value can be compared with `==` (string being the most common example)
+        - the value may be of any type
+    - provides constant-time operations to store, retrieve or test for an item in the set
+    - the order of map iteration is **random**
+- `fmt.printf`
+    - `%v`: any value in natural format
+    - By convention, formatting functions whose names end in `f` use the formatting rules of `fmt.Printf`, whereas those whose names ends in `ln` follow `Println`, formatting their arguments as if by `%v`, followed by a newline
 - ***blank identifier***
     - `_`
     - may be used whenever syntax requires a variable name but program logic does not